 Moreover, in Chamber of Commerce v.
 Brown, 128 S. Ct.
-2408, the United States Supreme Court established the law of the land when it noted that "Congress' express protection of free debate [on issues dividing labor and management] forcefully buttresses" its holding that the NLRA preempted California laws prohibiting private employers' use of funds earned from the state to deter union organizing through non-coercive speech.
+2408 (2008), the United States Supreme Court established the law of the land when it noted that "Congress' express protection of free debate [on issues dividing labor and management] forcefully buttresses" its holding that the NLRA preempted California laws prohibiting private employers' use of funds earned from the state to deter union organizing through non-coercive speech.
 Accordingly, it is simply not the case, as some have argued in the past regarding previous iterations of this proposed bill, that federal law does not protect an employer's right to hold mandatory meetings with its employees to advise them concerning its position on labor organizing activities - federal law absolutely protects that right.
-There can be no question that HB 5460 seeks to overturn federal labor policy that was established by the NLRB more than 62 years ago and is, therefore, preempted.
-In point of fact is the recent experience where the state of Wisconsin enacted a law like HB 5460 prohibiting employers from holding "captive audience" meetings or discriminating or taking action against an employee who refused to attend an employersponsored meeting in which the employer communicates its opinion about labor organizations (available at http://www.legis.state.wi.us/2009/data/acts/09Act290.pdf (last visited Jan.
-26, 2011)).
-The Metropolitan Milwaukee Association of Commerce and the Wisconsin Manufacturers & Commerce commenced a lawsuit in federal court in September 2010 challenging the statute based on preemption.
+There can be no question that HB 5473 seeks to overturn federal labor policy that was established by the NLRB seventy years ago and is, therefore, preempted.

+By way of illustration, the state of Wisconsin previously enacted a law like HB 5473 prohibiting employers from holding "captive audience" meetings or discriminating or taking action against an employee who refused to attend an employer-sponsored meeting in which the employer communicates its opinion about labor organizations (available at http://docs.legis.wisconsin.gov/2009/related/acts/290 (last visited Mar.
+13, 2018)).
+However, the Metropolitan Milwaukee Association of Commerce and the Wisconsin

+Manufacturers & Commerce commenced a lawsuit in federal court in September 2010 challenging the statute based on preemption.
 The lawsuit quickly culminated in a settlement and stipulation on November 4, 2010, in which the Governor acknowledged that the Wisconsin statute was preempted by the NLRA and agreed to be permanently enjoined from enforcing the unconstitutional "captive audience" law in the future.
 (See Final Stipulation in Metro.
 Milwaukee Ass'n of Commerce v.
 Doyle, Case no. 10-C-0760 (E.D.
 Wis.
 Nov.
-4, 2010) avail. at www.wispolitics.com/1006/Fina_Stipulation.pdf (last visited Jan.
-26, 2011).
+4, 2010) See also Idaho Bldg. & Const.
+Trades Council, AFL-CIO v.
+Inland Pac.
+Chapter of Associated Builders & Contractors, Inc., 801 F.3d 950, 953 (9th Cir.
+2015) (a recent example of state law being preempted when the state law regulates conduct that is arguably protected by the NLRA).